-- B-231.
+- B-234.
 ASA recognizes that child safety is important.
-However, ASA opposes the Department of Labor proposing changes that limit the types of work minors could perform in agriculture. - B-232.
-ASA supports the process of streamlining the H2A work visa program. - B-233.
+However, ASA opposes the Department of Labor proposing changes that limit the types of work minors could perform in agriculture. - B-235.
+ASA supports the process of streamlining the H2A work visa program. - B-236.
 ASA recognizes farm safety is an important issue.
 However, ASA opposes attempts by the Department of Labor to expand the jurisdiction of the Occupational Health and Safety Authority to include farms with less than 10 employees.
-(2014) - B-234.
+(2014) - B-237.
 ASA supports a guest worker program that meets the needs of livestock and row crop farmers.
-(2019) - B-235.
+(2019) - B-238.
 ASA opposes mandatory overtime pay and regulation of hours of work for farm employees.
-(2019)
+(2019) - B-239.
+ASA supports creation of a Grain Bin safety communication program.
+(2020)